Why are my credits jittering (or stuttering, flickering, pulsing, ringing, strobing)?

 Don't resize your end credits render.
 This is easier said than done: if your finishing project is set up in a non-standard size, then resizing occurs whether you know it or not.
 For example, some projects are set up in 2048x1152 frame size.
 (We are on record advising against this.)
 Since there is no "1152p" display standard, your image will be scaled down, either by your DI tool or in the signal path to the display.

 Work in uncompressed.
-While codecs like ProRes and h.264 are powerful and perform well for photographic images, they are still compressed formats and can introduce small motion artifacts in your scrolling credits.
+While codecs like Apple ProRes and h.264 are powerful and perform well for photographic images, it's important to remember that they are still compressed formats and can introduce small motion artifacts in your scrolling credits.

 Don't re-time your end credits after a render.
 This will not yield you good results.
 If you need to hit a different TRT, simply return to your Endcrawl renders tab and make another output.
 Renders are unlimited per project!